GEOF-OSGL/OSMPoliticalMap/README.md

 osmtogeojson,
 pyproj

-# Running time:
-~6hrs, can take much longer with slow internet or processor, at lest 150GB of free disk is needed.

 # Usage:
-1. Download all scripts and data (*.sh, *.py, *.csv, *.qgs).
+1. Download zip of the project and extract it on partition with >150GB free space.
-2. Delete folder PK if exists, all data will be created inside it.
+2. Data for new map will be created in project subfolder NEW_MAP
 3. Run main script: ./_0_PoliticalMap.sh
-3. At one point you will be asked to enter ISO alpha2 codes of countries that were not correctly extraced.
-4. When scripts finish, open QGIS project file "OSM World Political Map_for_print.qgs" and do all manual edits you want (e.g. label placement, change colours etc.).
-Print the map.
+3. When scripts finish, open QGIS project file "OSM_World_Political_Map.qgs" and do all manual edits you want (e.g. change label placement, change colours etc.).

 Send any problem or comment to dtutic@geof.hr.
 It will be much appreceated.